2023 Oscars Gift Bag: Take A Look Inside This Year's Goodie Bag

 - Ysidro sophisticated sparkling canned sake spritz

-The 2023 Oscars will be airing on Monday, 13 March, from the Dolby Theatre in Los Angeles at 9 am Singapore time.
+The 2023 Oscars will be airing on Monday, 13 March, from the Dolby Theatre in Los Angeles at 9 am Malaysian time.
+Although Malaysians may not have direct access to the three-hour-long ceremony, you can tune in to the pre-show segment with red-carpet coverage which starts at 2 am.
+This will be accessible through ABC news, and no sign-in is required!

 Hero image credit: The Lifestyle; Featured image credit: Oxygenetix